BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov2-ww.md

 - _krona-db-dir_, the location of the krona database (must be prepared by the user)
 - _sigmut-db-dir_, the location of the signature mutations database (provided at databases/sigmut_db/)
 - _vep-db-dir_, the location of `sars_cov_2` database for VEP (must be prepared by the user)

+## Mutation sheet
+The mutation sheet should contain one column of siganture mutations in nucleotide-NT (not protein/aminoacid mutation) format per lineage that shall be tracked and analysed by deconvolution.
+There is no upper or lower limit for the number of signature mutations per lineage.
+However, please note that the deconvolution results are more robust and precise with a higher number of mutations.
+(Tested with 10-30 mutations per lineage).

+## Mutation BED file
+The BED file for testing if the mutation sites are covered should have 4 columns:
+1. chromosome name
+2. start - 5bp **before** the mutation location
+3. end - 5bp **after** the mutation location
+4. name with the original location of the mutation in the format of: name_MutationLocation_name, e.g: "nCoV-2019_210_SigmutLocation"
+A row in the BED file should look like:
+`NC_045512.2	205	215	nCoV-2019_210_SigmutLocation`
+Please see the example file within the test directory for a detailed example.

+## Primer BED file
+The primer file is needed for trimming with fastp.
+It should have 6 columns following BED files standards.
+An example file can be found in the test directory.

 **Trimming**: